 Borrowers must have the documented ability to repay.
 Some loans may not have risky features like balloon payments or interest-only payments.
 There are caps on fees and borrowers must be devoting an approved percentage of their income to housing.
 These rules prevent defaults, which benefits both borrower and lender.

 Some might contend, with considerable justification, that any loan that can’t be called a “qualified mortgage” is by definition sub-prime.
 Since many of these loans are made after traditional lenders deem the borrower too risky, the comparison isn’t necessarily off the mark.
 Ultimately, any loan that doesn’t meet the criteria for a qualified mortgage is, at the very least, a non-qualifying mortgage.

 Borrowers in the “non-QM” category are evaluated with what lenders call “alternative criteria.”
 They are often unable to document their income or prove that a sustainable portion of their income is going towards their housing costs.
 This puts them at risk of overborrowing, but it also puts them in a position where they can’t work with a traditional lender, even if they do eventually repay what they borrow.

-At the top of the list for non-QM loans is the entrepreneur.
+At the top of the list for non-QM loans and bank statement loan is the entrepreneur.
 Self-employed individuals often find their finances are adequate but documented in ways that traditional lenders don’t prefer.
 They will often end up paying higher interest rates.
 They will still have to comply with the alternative criteria offered by their non-QM lender.
 They will also often comprise the majority of non-traditional borrowers.